Read a book

-Accelerated Reader uses either ATOS or Lexile® measures of text complexity to help children to select books within an appropriate range.
+AR uses either the ATOS or Lexile® measures of text complexity to help children to select books of an appropriate level.
 This is their 'Zone of Proximal Development' (ZPD).

 A literacy programme with AR at its heart can be tailored to suit children of all ages and abilities, even within mixed groups.

 Most children can read books and take Accelerated Reader quizzes independently.
 The programme also supports 'reading to' and 'reading with' children.

 Over 600 of the most popular quizzes on books for emerging readers have a Recorded Voice feature, allowing children to listen to the quiz being read to them.

 Reading Practice quizzes ask questions that measure a student’s comprehension of a book.

 There are 3, 5, 10 or 20 questions in a Reading Practice quiz depending on the length and complexity of the book.
 Approximately 200 new quizzes are added to the programme every month.

 Vocabulary Practice Quizzes measure a child’s command of vocabulary words encountered while reading.